Constellation-Labs/documentation-hub/validate/index.md

   />
 </head>

-In this tutorial, Node Operators will learn how to build and manage a validator node.
+In these tutorials, Node Operators will learn how to build and manage a validator node.

 <DocsCards>
   <DocsCard header="Build a VPS" href="/validate/validator/getting-started" img="/img/validator_nodes/cloud.png">